 When the police called, Talley stated, “I said, ‘This isn’t no joke.
 They wouldn’t be joking with me because I don’t think they have time to play with me.’
 I was shocked.”

-The New York Daily News reported that when the vehicle was found, it still worked, but now had 47,000 miles put on.
+New York Daily News reported when the vehicle was found, it still worked, but now had 47,000 miles put on.
 Before the news that his employer would retrieve the car, Talley had been concerned about how he would able to get the car back.